ando76/CSS-Guidelines/README.md

 ## Preprocessors

-Sass is my preprocessor of choice. **Use it wisely.** Use Sass to make your CSS more powerful but avoid nesting like the plague!
+Use Sass for CSS preprocessing. **Use it wisely.** Use Sass to make your CSS more powerful but avoid nesting like the plague!
 Nest only when it would actually be necessary in vanilla CSS, e.g.